rohankalbag/kohonen-self-organising-map/README.md

 **Image formats supported**: `.png`, `.jpg`, `.mat` (single image in a single array in `x_pixels` * `y_pixels` * `n_channels` for `.mat`)

-**Selecting Input file**: Press the ‘Select Input File’ button, use the file navigator to navigate to the required file.
+**Selecting Input file**: Press the `Select Input File` button, use the file navigator to navigate to the required file.
 Select the file

-**Selecting destination folder**: Press the ‘Select Output Directory’ button, use the file navigator to navigate to the folder where the outputs are needed to be stored.
+**Selecting destination folder**: Press the `Select Output Directory` button, use the file navigator to navigate to the folder where the outputs are needed to be stored.
 Select the folder

 **Input parameters**: